holtskinner/FIGClass/Grand Challenge/GrandChallenge.md

 ### End of Class Today

+In Writing:

 - Team Name
 - Team Members
 - Weekly Meeting Time
 - Which Challenge you have chosen
 - 1-2 sentence summary of what you want to do with it.
-- Set up a GroupMe
+- Set up a GroupMe/Some Method of Communication

-### Progress Presentation ???
+### Progress Presentation (September 28 in class)

 - Present what you have so far.
 - *< 5 Minutes*
 - Make improvements based on comments.

-### Full In-Class Presentation ???
+### Full Presentation (November 30 in class)

 - Everything Must be done!
 - Will need to defend solution against Holt & DeSouza (and possibly others)